How to Write and Update Your Employee Handbook + Template

 For guidance on managing remote teams, get our free eBook How to Master Remote Workforce Management: The Essential Guide for Resilient Businesses.

 3. Fair Scheduling, Overtime and FMLA Updates

 Laws are changing all the time.
-For instance, recently there have been significant changes to laws related to scheduling.
-This includes overtime and paid time off (PTO).
+For instance, stable scheduling and PTO payout laws are popping up.
 The best practice is to assign an HR manager to track changes in employment law.
-Talk to your attorney and payroll company for help in this area.
+Talk to your attorney, payroll company or state DOL for help as well.

 4. Changes in State Discrimination Laws

-Over 20 states currently have special laws related to discrimination.
-Many state legislatures are considering new regulation.
-As our laws evolve, it’s important to maintain pace in your employee handbook.
-By the way, many companies have adopted a policy that’s stricter than the feds.
+Federal anti-discrimination laws have been around for a while.
+Be aware, however, many states have additional laws related to discrimination.
+As laws evolve, it’s important to maintain pace in your handbook.
+By the way, many companies have adopted discrimination policies that are stricter than the feds.

 If your company has opened a new location, it’s time to update your employee handbook.
 Employees should be able to find the official address of your new location.
 You should also communicate purpose and function.
-So employees know which areas of your business are responsible for issues that come up.
 The handbook is the best place to list official addresses, site functions and contact information.